 Often many tea blends start with a green tea, black tea, or white tea and then include dried fruits, flowers, spices, or herbs for flavor.

 While many tea businesses start as home-based businesses and not much funding is needed, others will invest heavily in building a national tea brand.
 In order to get a loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.

 Keeping your business and personal finances in separate business bank and credit card accounts makes it easier to track the income and expenses of the business.

 Step 9: Get your Marketing Plan in Place

 Initially, doing some market research is critical to know if there is a market for your tea and the types of tea blends to create.
-Common marketing techniques for a tea business include sampling at local events, online marketing and on social media platforms like Instagram and Facebook.
-Developing a website can be a significant expense, but it can also give your tea business greater visibility online.
+Common marketing techniques for a tea company include sampling at local events, online marketing, and on social media platforms like Instagram and Facebook.
+Developing a website can give your tea business greater visibility online.

 A tea business needs several types of insurance to fully protect the company.
 A few common types of coverage include: